Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Non-Parametric Quality Metrics

-When computing the test-statistics distributions under the null hypothesis, and evaluating each model $p$-values, we see that the discriminative power of the KS metric is larger than that of the SWD and FN ones.
-For this reason, we use the result of the KS-statistic to determine the best model and then show results also for the other two statistics.
-Nevertheless, even though the best model may vary depending on the metric used, no qualitative difference in the conclusions would arise choosing FN or SWD as the ranking metric, i.e.~results are not identical, but consistent among the three metrics.
+When computing the test-statistics distributions under the null hypothesis and~evaluating each model's \emph{p}-values, we found that the discriminative power of the KS metric was larger than that of the SWD and FN ones.
+For~this reason, we used the result of the KS-statistic to determine the best model and then showed results also for the other two statistics.
+Nevertheless, even though the best model could vary depending on the metric used, no qualitative difference in the conclusions would arise from choosing FN or SWD as the ranking metric; i.e.,~results were not identical but were consistent among the three~metrics.

-It is important to stress that, despite we insist in using non-parametric quality metrics, we actually know the target density, and we use this information for bootstrapping uncertainties and computing $p$-values.
-In real-world examples the target density is generally not known and depending on the number of available samples, our procedure for evaluation needs to be adapted or may even end up being unusable.
-Nevertheless, this well-defined statistical approach is crucial for us, since we aim at drawing rather general conclusions, which strongly depend on the ability to estimate the uncertainties and should rely on robust statistical inference.
+It is important to stress that despite our insistence on using non-parametric quality metrics, we actually know the target density, and~we used this information for bootstrapping uncertainties and computing \emph{p}-values.
+In~real-world examples, the target density is generally not known, and depending on the number of available samples, our procedure for evaluation needs to be adapted or may end up being unusable.
+Nevertheless, this well-defined statistical approach is crucial for us since we aim to draw rather general conclusions, which strongly depend on the ability to estimate the uncertainties and should rely on robust statistical~inference.

-In the following we briefly introduce the three aforementioned metrics.
-To do so we employ the following notation: we indicate with $N$ the number of $D$-dimensional points in each sample and use capital indices $I,J$ to run over $N$ and lowercase indices $i,j$ to run over $D$.\footnote{We warn the reader not to confuse the dimensionality$D$ with the KS test-statistic $D_{x,y}$.} We also use greek letters indices $\alpha,\beta$ to run over slices (random directions).
+In the following, we briefly introduce the three aforementioned metrics.
+To~do so, we employ the following notation: we indicate with $N$ the number of $D$-dimensional points in each sample and use capital indices $I,J$ to run over $N$ and lowercase indices $i,j$ to \mbox{run over $D$}.\footnote{We warn the reader not to confuse the dimensionality$D$ with the KS test-statistic $D_{x,y}$.} We also use Greek letters indices $\alpha,\beta$ to run over slices (random directions).

-\begin{itemize} \item \textbf{Kolmogorov-Smirnov test}\\ The KS test is a statistical test used to determine whether or not two 1D samples are drawn from the same \textit{unknown} PDF.
-The null hypothesis is that both samples come from the same PDF.
-The KS test-statistic is given by
+\begin{itemize} \item \textbf{Kolmogorov--Smirnov test} \\ The KS test is a statistical test used to determine whether or not two 1D samples are drawn from the same \textit{unknown} PDF.
+The~null hypothesis is that both samples come from the same PDF.
+The~KS test statistic is given by